hendrickl/unity_vr_shooting_range_stand/readme.md

 ## Contributing

 If you want to contribute to this project, you can create pull requests with your modifications.
-We appreciate all contributions that can improve the application.
+I appreciate all contributions that can improve the application.